Skip to main content

 Program Description

 The Ann Arbor Rowing Club (AARC) is dedicated to promoting inclusiveness in the sport of rowing.
 We strive to make rowing accessible to members of our community, aged 18 or older, who require modification of the equipment or methods of instruction to enjoy the sport.
 Our Adaptive Rowing program is available to athletes with physical disabilities that limit vision, hearing, or full use of limbs.
-We also provide opportunities for athletes with disabilities, both on and off the water.
+We also provide opportunities for athletes with disabilities, both on and off the water, both on and off the water.

 AARC's Adaptive Rowing Programs are supported primarily through fundraising, donations and other community support.
 Please consider supporting this program.